BertZan/Modulation-based-DNA-storage/README.md

-# A super robust and efficient DNA storage architecture based on modulation encoding and decoding
+# A  robust and efficient DNA storage architecture based on modulation encoding and decoding

 This repository provides code for reproducing the results in the paper:

-**``A super robust and efficient DNA storage architecture based on modulation encoding and decoding ''**, by Xiangzhen Zan, Ranze Xie,Xiangyu Yao,Peng Xu,Wenbin Liu
+**``A  robust and efficient DNA storage architecture based on modulation encoding and decoding ''**, by Xiangzhen Zan, Ranze Xie,Xiangyu Yao,Peng Xu,Wenbin Liu

 Code by: Xiangzhen Zan (xiangcheng2436@163.com)